TamilarasiPalanivel/RealEstate-NestiFy/README.md

-# **RealEstate-Nestify🏡**
+# **RealEstate-NestiFy🏡**

-**Nestify** is your go-to platform for discovering, listing, and managing properties effortlessly.
+**NestiFy** is your go-to platform for discovering, listing, and managing properties effortlessly.
 With **real-time chat** using **Socket.io**, secure authentication, and a user-friendly interface, it simplifies property transactions for buyers, sellers, and agents.
 Built with the **MERN stack**, it ensures seamless interactions, fast performance, and reliable data management.

 ## 🚀 **Features**
 - ✅ Secure **JWT authentication** with **HTTP-only cookies**